wp-plugins/bbpress-monster-widget/readme.txt

 Tested up to: WP/bbPress trunk
 Stable tag: trunk

-Provides a quick and easy method of adding all BuddyPress core widgets to a sidebar for testing purposes.
+Provides a quick and easy method of adding all bbPress core widgets to a sidebar for testing purposes.

 ==Description==